 Maybe your ask isn’t for an amount right off the bat.
 Maybe you want to meet them face to face to talk more about the opportunity and see if you are a good fit for one another.
 Either way, it’s best to come straight out and ask for it.

-Remember that this is an opportunity for them
+this is an opportunity

 I can’t stress this enough.
 Overthinking it and getting in your head about them saying no is the quickest way to self-sabotage.
 It comes across in your voice, and then you are actually subconsciously making that person think that maybe they should say no.